Calendar Icon - Dark X Webflow Template

 1. Completion Rate

 One of the most important KPIs to measure is the number of employees who have successfully completed the training or course.
-A high completion rate indicates that your program's content was engaging and resonated with the employees or the problems they incur on the job day in and day out.
+A high completion rate indicates that your program's content was engaging and resonated with the employees or the problems they face on the job day in and day out.

-1. Trainee Satisfaction Rate
+2. Trainee Satisfaction Rate

 Are the people you are training enjoying the training?
 Employee satisfaction is the baseline for employee performance and productivity.
 While many may not think it's an important metric, not considering employee satisfaction can lead to disastrous results in the training program.

-1. Engagement Rate
+3. Engagement Rate

 The engagement rate determines the quality of employee participation.
 While employees may be participating, many may be doing it only as part of their job.

 Hence, you must check if they are happy about it and actively involved in different activities or interactions with other instructors or colleagues.
+If you notice a low engagement rate, here are some strategies to tackle the issue:

 • Set individual development goals for each trainee